hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

 #### Global actions

-Consumers should provide their own “context switcher” (eg. organization or project selector) control yielded within the `<:globalActions>`.
+Consumers should provide their own “context switcher” (e.g., “org switcher” or “project switcher”) control yielded within the `<:globalActions>` block.
 HDS does not currently provide this component.

 ```handlebars
 <Hds::AppHeader>